Starage Logo

 Miscellaneous Gear

-Food Cubes: Universally nutritional and universally bland, these food cubes come in many forms, from fried to gelatinous.
-Do not spoil easily.
-Often used as prison rations.
+Food Cubes: Universally nutritional and universally bland, these food cubes can be cooked in many ways but can never be made to taste good.
+The good news is that they don't spoil easily and will keep you alive.
+The bad news is that they're often used as prison rations because they’re cheap, long-lasting, and unable to be enjoyed.
 Cost: 10 currency pledges will feed one medium-sized person for 30 days.

-Fresh Food: Fresh but spoils more easily and costs more.
-25 to 50 currency pledges to feed a medium-sized person with moderate-quality food for 30 days (provided it doesn’t spoil).
+Fresh Food: Fresh food tastes better but spoils more easily and costs more.
+25 to 50 currency pledges feed a medium-sized person with moderate-quality food for 30 days (provided it doesn't spoil).